Currently Browsing: Definitions 18 articles

 Cynicism, Hope, and Painting’s Life Lessons

 Above: Sketch of Dick sitting in the TV room next to a bright light.
 Read below for details.
 Friday was movie night and we watched “Welcome to Happiness.”
 It’s a quirky film that doesn’t have super heroes, mutants, or trips into galaxies far, far away.
-I enjoyed almost every moment, though more than once I […]
+I enjoyed almost every moment, though more than once […]

 Moleskine Myths: They Open Flat?